EricCWWong/ConductanceSimulator/README.md

 # GSimulator
 This package allows user to plot the conductance graph of a quantum wire.
+There are main feature of this package 1)We have a command line operated simulation on non-interacting quantum wires, see Usage section for more detail.
+2)A simulation in the interacting regime is also included.
+However, unlike the non-interacting case, it doesn't currently have features to be used purely in command-line.
+All model classes and plotting functions can be imported in python files once installed.

 It is tested to run on Linux platform.

+## Installation

 Before running, ensure `pip` is installed.
 It can be installed by:

 ```
 $ sudo apt install python3-pip
 ```

-## Installation

 Browse the directory where the setup.py file lives and run: